priyanka-sec/Windows-RDP-Brute-Force-Detection-Lab/README.md

 # 📚 Lessons Learned

-1. **Account lockout policy is non-negotiable.** 880 attempts succeeded without any automatic blocking.
-One Group Policy change stops this attack class entirely.
+1. **Account lockout policy is non-negotiable.** Hundreds of failed authentication attempts were possible without automatic blocking.

 2. **RDP must never be directly exposed.** Any machine with port 3389 accessible on a network is an active target.